Saibot393/LocknKey/README.md

 - Alway open owned: to allow players to open their owned tokens, even if they are locked
 - Prevent key use while paused: to prevent players from using locks while the game is paused
 - Type of key items: to change the item type of newly created keys
+- Key creation menu: to create a menu when creating a new key, allowing the GM to choose the name and folder of the new item
+- Key name as ID: to use the keys name as an additional ID when interacting with locks
 - Use Pf2e roll system: to use the Pf2e system instead of the Lock & Key roll and crit settings
 - Crit system: to change the way crits are calculated (supports Nat1/20 and Pf2e system)
 - Lockpick items: name or compendium id of the item used to pick locks
+- Mention lockpick item: to give additional information in the chat regarding the used item when picking a lock
 - Remove Lockpick on critical fail: to remove Lockpick item on critical failures
 - Jam lock on critical lockpick fail: to automatically set locks as jammed
 - Keys can't be used on jammed locks: to prevent matching keys from being used on jammed locks